decentraland/adr/docs/ADR-65-importing-wearables.md

 1. Adding the `representations` property, where each representation can be detailed by specifying the `body shape` (`male`, `female` or `both` which will be used to build two representations), the `main file` (the file path of the main 3D asset that is used in the representation) and the `contents` (a list of file paths belonging to the content) of each representation.
 2. Adding the `tags` property to be able to define tags for the wearable.
 3. Defining the `hides`, `replace` properties for the whole wearable and along with the representations' data the `overrideHides` with `overrideReplaces` properties, solving the issue of customizing how the wearable and its representations hide or replace other wearables.
-4. Adding the `collectionId` property to specify in which collection the item should be imported to.
+4. Adding the `collectionId` property to specify in which collection the wearable should be imported to.

-With this schema, we can define all of the properties of a wearable:
+The following example shows how a wearable could be described using the new `asset.json` format:

 ```json
 {